pcurl1986/School_District_Analysis/README.md

 We can see the data before and after in the images below

+Before:
 ![Capture3.PNG](/Resources/Capture3.PNG)

+After:
 ![Capture4.PNG](/Resources/Capture4.PNG)

 ### Top 5 Schools

 After replacing the math and reading scores of ninth graders at Thomas High School with NaN and performing the analysis based on the new student count that excludes the ninth grade students of Thomas High School, we can see that Thomas High School's position has been dropped from the second place and replaced by Griffin High School.

-You can see prior to the adjustments Thomas heald the 2nd place position...
+Prior to the adjustments Thomas held the 2nd place position.
 ![Capture6.PNG](/Resources/Capture6.PNG)

-Though once correction where made in our investigation we see Griffin move to that position.
+After corrections were made during our investigation we see Griffin move into 2nd position.

 ![Capture5.PNG](/Resources/Capture5.PNG)